 The Learning Approach

 The academic program in the Child Studies major provides a combination of traditional lectures and seminars with the application of theory in practicum courses.
 These practicum courses enable students to apply the social and biological components of human behaviour in various family, community, and educational settings.
-Students work directly with children in the University Child Care and Learning Centre and in Guelph-based agencies or school classrooms in their second and third practicum semesters.
+Students work directly with children in the University of Guelph Child Care and Learning Centre and in Guelph-based agencies or school classrooms in their second and third practicum semesters.
 The variety of experiences affords students greater opportunity to apply the theory obtained in class to real-world issues.

 Possible Career Opportunities